unhammer/DivvunPublicTenders/OpenSourceTSS.md

   partners, as the engine used for synthesis must be the same as or compatible with the one used for voice generation.

-# Integration with operating systems
+## Integration with operating systems

-    * closed-source integration will be accepted if required by the OS wendor
+Closed-source integration will be accepted if required by the OS wendor.

+## Updates

+TTS engine and TTS voices should be updated via a Páhkat repository & the Páhkat clients

+## Requirements

+* solid macOS programming experience
+* solid Windows programming experience

+**solid** = reference to at least five independent projects involving the language or platform in question.

+## Subproject selection criteria

+* none

+## Acceptance requirements

+Before delivery of final version:

+* user documentation
+* passing all defined tests
+* all code in Github